-Surface and underground drilling operations are continuing at TB Copper with ~50,000 metres of drilling scheduled for 2023 to upgrade resources further.
+Surface and underground drilling operations are continuing at TB Copper with approximately 26,000 metres of drilling from underground completed as of the end of September 2023 and 6,000 metres of drilling scheduled from underground for the remainder of 2023 to upgrade the confidence in resources and confirm the limits of mineralisation.

 Six Sandvik DE150 drill rigs are currently operating from the northern end of the exploration decline, with one Boart Longyear LM110 rig drilling from the southern part of the decline.
 These rigs are drilling a combination of PQ3, HQ3 and NQ3 sized cores which provides excellent samples for Resource Definition, as well as sufficient material for various metallurgical and geotechnical test work.
-Two surface rigs are drilling geotechnical and hydrological holes, which will also contribute to informing the MRE.
+Two surface rigs are drilling geotechnical and hydrological holes, which will also contribute to informing the mineral resource estimate.